 We just went through the advantages.
-Now let’s look at the disadvantages.
+Now, let’s look at the disadvantages.
 As with anything, there are both good and bad related to everything.
-So let’s look at the disadvantages you’d face if you invested in this type of company.
+So let’s look at the disadvantages you’d face if you invested in this company.

 Cost & Complexity

-The formation of a company is a long drawn process.
-Due to complex procedures and legal requirements, forming these companies can be very difficult, costly, and time-consuming.
+The formation of a company is a long-drawn process.
+Due to complex procedures and legal requirements, forming these companies can be difficult, costly, and time-consuming.

 Lack of Privacy

-For those looking to be discrete in their operations, this company must disclose various reports.
+This company must disclose various reports for those looking to be discrete in their operations.
 Unfortunately, this makes it difficult to maintain its secrecy.

 Potential For Dishonesty